nruffing/data-grid-vue/README.md

    * Full height and full height options removed in favor of css grid to allow for greater layout control in parent application
    * fix order of sorting and filtering in default client data service
  * v2.0.0
-   * BREAKING: DataGridVue component renamed to DataGridVueGrid to not conflict with plugin name.
-Using the plugin is recommended.
-   * Can now be included in application via a vue plugin called DataGridVue.
+   * BREAKING: DataGridVue component is no longer exported in favor of using a new plugin to ensure proper setup.
 Plugin registers DataGridVueGrid component globally as dgv-data-grid.
    * Column reordering via drag-and-drop can be enabled on the grid with the allowColumnReorder property.
-   * Drag and drop is powered by [dragon-drop-vue](https://www.npmjs.com/package/dragon-drop-vue) and dragon drop global options can be set on the plugin options.
-If not using the plugin then the dragon drop plugin needs to be instantiated manually.
+Drag and drop is powered by [dragon-drop-vue](https://www.npmjs.com/package/dragon-drop-vue) and dragon drop global options can be set on the plugin options.
+   * Hidden columns are now supported.
+A popup for users to add/remove columns from the view can be enabled with the showColumnSelection property.
 ________________________________________

 ## Build Package